10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 # Lesson 1: Anatomy of a block based theme

-Block Based Themes (sometimes referred to as Full Site Editing) are a new way of building WordPress themes.
+Block Based Themes _(sometimes referred to as Full Site Editing or FSE for short)_ are a new way of building WordPress themes.
 Instead of using PHP templates, you build your theme using blocks.
 This means that everything in your theme is a block, from the header to the footer, and everything in between.

 In this lesson, we'll take a look at the anatomy of a block based theme, and how you can start building your own.